 “North Texas is big enough for both Dallas and Fort Worth, serious minded young men of both cities agreed Friday afternoon,” the Morning News reported after the ceremony.

 But wait!
-Don’t go all warm and fuzzy just yet.
+Don’t go all warm and fuzzy just yet, dear reader.
 Don’t picture Fort Worth and Dallas holding hands and singing “Kumbaya” as they toast s’mores over a campfire.

 In that same article the Dallas Morning News let the panther out of the bag: After this elaborate kissy-kissy rigmarole by both cities, at the last, final, ultimate, “we solemnly commit this feud to the ground, ashes to ashes, dust to dust” minute, just as the “casket” was about to be covered with dirt, the Jaycees removed the hatchets from the casket and did not bury them.